 - Use common sense.
-Do not walk in unfamiliar areas at night, do not board unmarked taxis, and do not accept parcels with unknown content and have Google (offline) maps installed so that you can always find your way back to your accommodation.
+Do not walk in unfamiliar areas at night, do not board unmarked taxis, do not accept parcels with unknown content, and have Google (offline) maps installed so that you can always find your way back to your accommodation.

 In addition to this, you may want to ensure that your luggage is kept safe too.
 If you have a late-night flight you need to keep your luggage somewhere, you can look into this more at radicalstorage.com.
 This is helpful if you’re in a big city such as London, Paris or Rome. don’t be caught out on your next trip and ensure you are doing things the right way.